cloudfoundry/eirini-release/README.md

 If you want to deploy a full containerized CF (`SCF`) with `Eirini` you should follow the [SCF + Eirini documentation](./scf/README.md)

+If you want to deploy _only_ Eirini on a Kube cluster, you can follow the instruction below:

 ### Prereqs

 Beside a Kubernetes cluster you should have: